anhhoangvu/ENGI301/Project I/README.md

 Please visit https://www.hackster.io/hoangvu/wearable-metronome-53c2b7 for a complete tutorial and build instructions.

 IMPLEMENTATION FILES:
-wearable_metronome.py -- the main program which runs the wearable metronome run.sh -- startup script which runs wearable_metronome on reboot
+wearable_metronome.py -- the main program which runs the wearable metronome.
+Adjust variables LOWCORNER and HIGHCORNER for sensitivity of the LED to different frequencies bands. run.sh -- startup script which runs wearable_metronome on reboot.

 To autoboot run.sh, install these files and then add line to crontab using >> sudo crontab -e
 @reboot sleep 30 && sh /var/lib/cloud9/project_01/run.sh > /var/lib/cloud9/project_01/logs/cronlog 2>&1